andrepolischuk/andrepolischuk.github.io/notes/protect-the-frontend.md

 _August 31, 2017_

+Here I review the basics of security for web applications.

 Modern web application uses a lot of resources: own scripts, styles, requests, url queries, external analytics, fonts and other stuff receiving from cdns.
 And each of them may be malicious under certain conditions.